kennethreitz/empartations/README.md

 - **Scripts**: Interactive narratives and sacred dialogues.
 - **Scriptures**: Sacred texts and spiritual narratives.

-## Recent Addition
+## Recent Additions

-Chastity, the Celestial Guardian: An ethereal narrative exploring the embodiment of sacred purity and the spiritual journey within the Gardens of Lust.
+- Chastity, the Celestial Guardian: An ethereal narrative exploring the embodiment of sacred purity and the spiritual journey within the Gardens of Lust.

 ## Contributing